ariary/wslight/README.md

 **⚠️ Only a set of Unix command is available.
 I will provide more as things progress.
 Do not hesitate to let me know which one you will be interested in**

 *(Or a make a PR it is **simple**, just add a line in the `suggestions` slice (`cmd/wslight/main.go`) explaining what is the command, and  apply the command behavior in the `Translate` function (in `pkg/command/translate.go`)*

+ - From now cli have no context (ie make a cd has no impact)